TheStig294/100-more-randomats-pack-1/README.md

 Added description, fixed not hiding names of players properly and not hiding names for traitors\
 Originally made by [Legendahkiin](https://steamcommunity.com/sharedfiles/filedetails/?id=2007014855)

 ## LAST ONE STANDING WINS!
-BATTLE ROYALE!
+BATTLE ROYALE

 Turns the round into a battle royale!\
 Everyone is innocent, no karma penalties, everyone gets a Fortnite building tool if it’s installed, last one alive wins.\
 Everyone gets a radar after 2 minutes to prevent camping.\